 I really like to use a trunk as an altar because it can hold all of your ritual tools, candles, herbs etc. But no matter what you are using there are a few things you can do to make it your own.

 First of all, you need to decide if you are going to paint it or stain it or even Mod Podge it.
 Are you going to carve or paint any symbols onto it?
 If so, what symbols?
-Make sure you know exactly what they mean as they will be bringing in that energy.
+Make sure you know exactly what they mean because that’s the energy they will call.
 You could also paint it a certain color that represents your tradition.
 You may want to put a shiny clear coat of varnish on it.
 Have all of your tools and paints ready to go.

 Now you need to physically clean the item.
 Get into all the nooks and crannies with hot soapy water.
-I like to use castile soap because it’s plant based and cruelty free.
-(Double check the bottle).
+I like to use castile soap because it’s plant based and gentle.
 Use a brush if necessary to get into all the crevices.

 If you like to work within a circle, now is the time to cast it.
 You could also mark an informal circle with salt just to keep negative energy out of your space.
 Follow your intuition and your tradition.

-Next you will want to smudge the piece.
-I like to use sage, but you can use whatever incense or smudge stick you usually use.
+Next you will want to cleanse the piece with smoke.
+I like to use lavender or sandalwood but you can use whatever incense or herb bundle you usually use.

-Then you can smudge your paints and other tools you will use in the refinishing process.
+Then you can waft the smoke over your paints and other tools you will use in the refinishing process.

 Depending on what you’re doing, the piece may need drying time in between applications.
 It is perfectly fine to leave the space and go about other things in the meantime.
 If you have cast a formal circle, open it.
 You can then cast a new one when it is time to return to your project.
 When you return, ground and center to re-align yourself with your task.